EdAlexc/nyu-mini-project/README.md

-#README Version of report, please find the full report in specified format in PDF form above.
+# README Version of report, please find the full report in specified format in PDF form above.

-Deep Learning Mini-Project— Fall 2022
+## Deep Learning Mini-Project— Fall 2022
-Written by Eduardo Calzadilla
+## Written by Eduardo Calzadilla
-New York University - CS-GY 6953 / ECE-GY 7123
+## New York University - CS-GY 6953 / ECE-GY 7123

-Abstract
+### Abstract

 Machine Learning techniques have been widely implemented in diverse settings.
 The implementation of such models has become easier due to the open-sourced nature of their de- velopment, which facilitates transfer-learning.
 There are in- stances in which available pre-trained networks will yield significantly accurate and generalizable results - needing to change only a few top layer parameters.
 In other instances certain applications might require programmers to alter pre- mademodelsandtrainfromscratch.However,giventhelarge rangeofparametersavailablefortuning-requiringmorethen a few million can lead to incredibly long training periods that are not viable for productionized uses.

 In this paper we will explore different pre-designed models and alter their parameters to achieve a high level of accu- racy ( > 80%) for Image classification susing the CIFAR- 10 Image Dataset.
 Basing our models on the Train CIFAR10 with PyTorch Github Tutorial ([ link to repo),](https://github.com/kuangliu/pytorch-cifar) we will analyze different pre-designed models and then change some of the establishedparameters to increase accuracy until the desired level.

 Given initial results based on 2 epochs the GoogleNet and MobileNetV2 structures were selected.
 Out of these we con- tinued with the GoogleNet and summarize performance re- sults of altered structure in Figure 3.
-WE FOUND THE HIGHEST ACCURACY WITH THE FOLLOWING PA- RAMETERS
+We found the highest accuracy with ”GoogleNet~~ k5~~ 0~~ 5” and ”GoogleNet~~ 0~~ 5~~ v5” and the following learning parameters: LR = 0.05; and WD = 5E-5.
+The Test results being 85.01% and 86.31% respectively, and training session taking about 20-30 min to complete.

-Introduction
+#### Introduction

 Starting with the pre-designed models found in the Train CI- FAR10 with PyTorch Github Tutorial ([ link to repo)](https://github.com/kuangliu/pytorch-cifar) - and given the accuracy results stated, we chose to do a prelimi- nary test with the following models: